World’s largest virtual agentic engineering & quality conference

 What Is Test Management?

-Test management is the discipline of coordinating all testing work, from the test plan and test design through execution, defect handling, and reporting, into one governed process.
-It decides what gets tested and in what priority, records what ran and what it found, and links every result back to a requirement, so release readiness is judged on evidence, not opinion.
+The discipline spans the test plan through design, execution, and defect handling.
+It decides what gets tested and in what priority, records what ran and what it found, and links every result back to a requirement.

-Why Test Management Matters for Modern Delivery
+Why Is Test Management Important?

 • Scope: What are we testing for this release, and what is explicitly out of scope?